microsoft/azuredevopslabs/labs/azuredevops/github/readme.md

 <a name="Ex5Task3"></a>
 ### Task 3: Tagging a release ###

 1. While it may not seem like much, the product team has decided that this version of the site is exactly what's needed for v1.1.
-In order to mark it as such, navigate to the **Releases** tab.
+In order to mark it as such, return to the **Code** tab and select **Releases**.

     ![](images/055.png)